 In a nutshell: Moccu AI Traffic Report

-- The report shows how AI platform traffic and Google traffic have developed since the second quarter of 2024.
+- The report shows how AI platform traffic and Google traffic have developed from the 2nd quarter of 2024 to the 4th quarter of 2025

-- AI traffic has grown steadily, although that growth has slowed recently.
-On average, it accounts for only 1.19% of organic traffic.
+- AI traffic – in absolute and relative terms – has grown steadily, although that growth has slowed recently.
+On average, it now accounts for only 1.40% of organic traffic

-- Google remains the most important traffic source, accounting for more than 90% of organic traffic.
+- Google remains by far the most important traffic source in percentage terms, accounting for more than 90% of organic traffic

-- However, Google has also experienced a decline in organic traffic, mainly due to its own AI features: AI Overviews and AI Mode.
+- Absolute figures at Google are relatively stable overall, but we see a real danger of a decline in organic Google traffic, mainly due to its own AI features: AI Overviews and AI Mode

 Our contribution to the AI discourse – factual, transparent, data-driven